 Lesson 1: Analysis of Design

-The class explores a variety of different teapot designs to consider how design choices or made and why.
-Using the teapots as an example, the class will explore the relationship between users, their needs, and the design of objects they use.
+The class explores a variety of different teapot designs to consider design choices.
+Building on this, students explore the relationship between users, their needs, and the design of objects they use.

 Lesson 2: Understanding Your User